How to Calculate Residuals in Regression Analysis

 height = 60.797 inches

-Example 2: Calculating a Residual
+Example 2: Calculating the Residual for the Second Observation

 Simple linear regression

-The second individual has a weight of 155 lbs. and a height of 62 inches.
+The second individual has an observed weight (x) of 155 lbs. and an observed height (y) of 62 inches.
+We substitute this weight into the line of best fit equation:

 height = 32.783 + 0.2001*(weight)